JIT selection from independent streams: An alternative to the “big backlog” of work

 The ideas will pour out.
 Some ideas come from the last sale someone lost; that might be insightful or might be noise2.
 Some ideas are critical causes of lost sales; bonus points if you can tie them to specific lost-sales; that’s motivating for Engineering as much as for Product.
 Some ideas are just a feeling—“I know I could sell the piss out of X.” Don’t dismiss those out of hand in your quest to be data-driven; multi-billion-dollar startups have been built atop experience-informed gut-instinct.

-By forcing that group to stack-rank their ideas, they’ll argue amongst themselves over which are most consistent and impactful.
+By forcing that group to stack-rank their ideas, they’ll argue amongst themselves over which are most impactful.
 This creates empathy for what product managers have to do all the time—struggle with prioritization in the face of multiple goals and imperfect data.
 It also means they can’t make everything “Priority #1,” which in turn sets up a healthier future discussion: When, in two months, they complain that “you still haven’t made feature X,” you can point out that “X” was number seven on their list, so they themselves felt that it wasn’t as important; you were just listening to their input.
 (Of course, everyone is allowed to change their mind; it’s useful to run this process multiple times per year.)

-You’re not promising that you can do everything they want, in the order they want.
+You’re not promising to do everything they want, in the order they want.
 That’s work-planning, and also this is just one list; you’re going to do this with other groups too.
 And this list doesn’t include the most important voice of all—the voice of the customer.
 You are promising that you will take this list seriously, because you genuinely value their input.
 That’s more than most Sales teams get out of Product Managers.

 Now repeat for other groups.